Review repeat buys before money moves.

 Supplier authority

-Supplier discovery can inform research, but live PO release needs customer-approved suppliers, terms, credentials, and submission rails.
+Supplier discovery can inform research, but live PO release needs customer-approved suppliers, terms, credentials, and approved ordering paths.

 Buyer feedback

-The model should learn from accept, edit, reject, defer, late, short, and successful outcome labels.
+The model learns from accept, edit, reject, defer, late, short, and successful outcome labels.

 Automation limits

-Autonomy should stay blocked until item scope, supplier scope, spend exposure, quantity variance, timing, exception handling, and rollback controls are written down.
+Autonomy stays blocked until item scope, supplier scope, spend exposure, quantity variance, timing, exception handling, and rollback controls are written down.

 Pilot use cases with real utility

-Redline should sell workflows that can be proven in a narrow pilot: a specific item family, a specific buyer, a specific supplier path, and a specific decision-quality result.
+Redline sells workflows that can be proven in a narrow pilot: a specific item family, a specific buyer, a specific supplier path, and a specific decision-quality result.

 Critical repeat-stockout prevention